-If you’re interested in having a custom made hair tool organizer insert made, we have listed it in our Etsy Shop.
+If you’re interested in having a custom made hair tool organizer insert made, we have it in our shop.

 When Jason built the vanity, he made the drawer front that holds the hair tools 16-1/2″ tall but there’s still another inch of clearance.
 That’ll give you an idea of how deep your drawer needs to be to do this too.

 If you have a vanity with doors, we can make a custom vanity cabinet pull-out organizer.